 Cooperation with the University of Dhaka

 Together with the renowned professor Dr. Kazi Matin Ahmed from the University of Dhaka (Department of Geology), we have initiated a collaboration.
-Based on scientific data and analyses, Dr. Ahmed and his students examine existing wells in rural areas.
-If a well produces clean drinking water, it is marked green.
-However, if a well is producing arsenic-contaminated water, it will be marked red and replaced by a new deep well in the near future.
+Based on scientific data and analyses, Dr. Kazi Matin Ahmed and his students have created a kind of map to organize the construction of new wells in the country in a targeted manner.
+In this way, old wells are promptly replaced by new deep wells and new wells are built where they are most needed.

 We bear the costs incurred for the construction of these deep wells.
 The wells are built at central locations in the village so that as many people as possible have access to them.
 The construction work is organized by Dr. Kazi Matin Ahmed and carried out by local companies.
 Afterwards, the students test the new deep wells for proper installation.
 The students bring the knowledge they have gained back to the faculty of the university as part of their work.